SkyMarsh14/SkyMarsh14/README.md

-# 👋 Hi there!
-I'm Yuto
+# Hi there!
+I'm Yuto 👋

 I'm a self-taught web developer, IT student, and former medical interpreter with a passion for building tech that bridges cultures and empowers communities.

 ## About Me

-- 🎓 Currently pursuing a Master of Information Technology in Australia
-- 💻 Passionate about web development, open-source, and cross-cultural communication
+Moved from Japan in 2025, and currently studying Master's of Information Technology at Flinders University.

 ## 🛠️ Tech Stack